jpbarto/serverless-chaos-lab/docs/lab_3_chaos_experiment.md

     You should notice that the average function duration is less thatn 500 milliseconds but then peaks at 3000 milliseconds.
 But if the latency was as much as 5 seconds, why is that not reflected?
 A closer look at the function's configuration will reveal a `Timeout` of 3 seconds, hence the function was being terminated after 3 seconds of execution, hence the increased error rate.

     To correct this, update the Terraform `application.tf` and set the `timeout` value for the `aws_lambda_function` resource to have a value of 120 seconds.
-With this file changed and reapply the Terraform code to push the change.
+With this file changed, reapply the Terraform code to push the change.

     ```bash
     $ cd ../terraform